maximilian-rost/BD_LLM_Access/README.md

 ## How access embedding models?
-... are provided via OpenAI's *text-embedding-3-small*.
-How to embed your input via *python*?
+Via OpenAI's *text-embedding-3-small* you can embed your input text:

 ```